Introduction to Latin squares

 We note though that the diagonal reflection induces a switch of all yellow and green sites.
 Similarly, the central horizontal/vertical lines, switch all red- blue and yellow-green pairs.

 In other words: these reflections perform permutations of colours of the LS.
 So, in addition to its conventional symmetry elements, a LS may carry colour mirror lines; more generally: elements of colour symmetry.
-We accept them as symmetry elements because we consider a LS invariant under switches of colours.
+We accept them as symmetry elements because we consider a Ls invariant under a overall switch of colour.

 In different words: An object is said to display colour symmetry if application of one or more of the isometric movements of the object followed by a permutation of its values – not being the unity permutation- can fully restore the original status.
 Or: if a full colour switch or a step in the colour sequence occurs in conjunction with the isometric movements of a square.